Rapptz/discord.py/docs/interactions/checks.rst

 Permission Checks
 ------------------

-These checks handle validating whether the user activating a command has certain permissions in a server, or whether the bot user has a specific permission.
+These checks handle validating whether the user activating a command has certain permissions in a server, or whether the bot user has specific permissions.

 .. code-block:: python3
     :emphasize-lines: 3,9